Hypoglycemia and Diabetes

 - Check blood sugar levels if you can to find out if symptoms are from hypoglycemia.
 If you can't, don't delay treating your child's symptoms.
 You can always test after treating your child.

 - Give sugar.
 Offer your child a sugary food or drink that will raise their blood sugar quickly.
 Regular soda, orange juice, or cake frosting are good choices.
 Or, give your child a glucose tablet or gel.
 Follow your child’s care plan for the right amount of sugar to give your child.
+If you are unsure, give 15 grams of simple carbs, such as 4 ozs. of juice.
 Symptoms usually stop about 10 minutes after your child takes sugar.

 - Check blood sugar level again 15 minutes after giving sugar to make sure the level is no longer low.

-If there’s no improvement or symptoms get worse, give glucagon right away.
+If your child cannot keep down juice or food, can’t wake up or is having a seizure, give glucagon right away.
 Then call 911.
+Do not give anything by mouth until they are awake and alert.
 After getting glucagon, your child will be more alert and feel better within 15 minutes.
 When your child is alert enough to eat, give sugary food or drink to help prevent their blood sugar from falling again.

 If you give your child glucagon, tell the doctor who manages your child’s diabetes that you gave it.
 An episode of severe low blood sugar could be a sign that the diabetes care plan needs to be changed.